 For this reason, you have to be careful when investing in insurance.
 In short: does the policy give you protection from property damage claims?

-Insurers design each of these policies to cover against losses incurred from specific occurrences.
+Insurers design each of these policies to cover losses incurred from specific occurrences.
 So to adequately protect your business, you will usually require several policies.

 Builder’s Risk insurance, also known as Course of Construction, is among the essential policies for a contracting business.
-In a nutshell, this coverage protects buildings and other structures while they are being built or renovated.
+In a nutshell, this coverage protects buildings and other structures while they are built or renovated.
 Here’s more on Builder’s Risk insurance, including whether or not it covers property damage claims.

 Short answer, yes.
 But there’s a catch, Builder’s Risk insurance only covers property damage claims resulting from damage to the insured’s property during the course of construction.

 However, there are instances where your Builder’s Risk will not protect your business from property damage claims.
 For example, if your employee causes property damage to a third party’s property, which is a liability claim.

 Now, say a third-party makes a liability claim against your business due to bodily injury, property damage, or personal injury caused by your construction activities.
 Will Builder’s Risk insurance cover you then?

 Builder’s Risk insurance also covers all sorts of property damage, including

 In addition to fire, Builder’s Risk policies also protect against loss or damage caused by theft, vandalism, explosion, hail, windstorm (may be excluded in coastal areas), lightning, smoke, and vehicle/aircraft collision.
 You can extend your coverage to cover other types of property or causes of loss not included in your standard policy.

 Are you embarking on a ground-up or renovation construction project?
 Builders Risk would like to help protect your business in the event of property damage claims.
-Talk to one of our agents today at 877 960 0221, and we’ll help you find an affordable policy that’s suitable for your business needs.
+Talk to one of our agents today at 855 597 1921, and we’ll help you find an affordable policy that’s suitable for your business needs.